Creating a Seamless Omnichannel User Experience for Future Clients

 2. Map the Path to Purchase

 Put yourself in the shoes of the consumers.
 Look at how your consumers are entering your website and what their experiences entail.
-As you begin to look through these different customer journeys, you will (most likely) start to notice different patterns – which stages consumers leave your site, which channels lead to cart abandonment most often, and which channels yield the most purchase fulfillments.
+As you begin to look through these different customer journeys, you will (most likely) start to notice different patterns – which stages consumers leave your site, which channels lead to cart abandonment most often, and which channels yield the most purchase fulfillment.

 Both the positive and negative trends will direct where you should invest your resources and areas of opportunity to attract even more customers.
 For example, if you find that the highest sales percentage comes from Instagram ads, you will know to invest more budget into and prioritize this channel.